dchambers/composerjs/README.md

 node.leaf2.defineAs(node);
 ```

+Notice how `addDisabledNode()` is used instead of `addNode()`, since otherwise new leaf nodes would indefinitely be added to the tree until the call-stack overflowed or all the memory was consumed.

-After sealing, we could create a small node tree using code like this:
+After sealing, we can create a small node tree like this:

 ```js
 node.leaf1.create();